After the Heineken regatta, we decided to take a small land journey to

-March '04: St. Martin to Virgin Islands
+we've done.
+St. Martin to the Virgin Islands were familiar waters,

 Hiking on Saba.